sksharma1501/gcd-project/README.md

 iii) Reads Test data files into dataframe.
 It converts activity codes to descriptive names  and labels the coulmn names. <br>
 iv) Merges the above two dataframes with cbind(). <br>
 v) Now reduces the above joint dataframe, by retaining only the mean and standard deviation columns. <br>
-vi) Tidies up the variable names by removing braces, changing "-" to "." and changing to lower-case. vii) Splits the reduced dataframe based on the "subject". <br>
+vi) Tidies up the variable names by removing braces, changing "-" to "." and changing to lower-case. <br>
+vii) Splits the reduced dataframe based on the "subject". <br>
 viii) Splits the above frame further based on the "activity". <br>
 ix) Applies helper function to find columns means for all sub-lists (multiple lapply).
 Note that the helper function removes the factor columns viz. "subject" and "activity" before applying colMeans. <br>